What’s the story?

 care.data, 2013-2016: In early 2014, NHS England sent a junk mail leaflet to not-quite-every household, saying their GP records would be taken for a bunch of purposes that were unclear, and that they could opt out.
 The leaflet didn’t tell them how they could opt out, which was via a single-page form to their GP.
 The admission that data would be taken even if people had opted out, and the sale of data to insurers meant the programme was first paused, then stopped, then scrapped, after massive public outcry. (read more)

-Health data, AI, and Google DeepMind, 2016 – present: We provide a chronology of what happened when Google DeepMind and the Royal Free Hospital in London signed a deal to secretly copy 1.6 million NHS patients’ medical records, and allow them to be fed to a DeepMind AI. (read more)
+Health data, AI, and Google DeepMind, 2016 – 2023: We provide a chronology of what happened when Google DeepMind and the Royal Free Hospital in London signed a deal to secretly copy 1.6 million NHS patients’ medical records, and allow them to be fed to a DeepMind AI. (read more)

 GP Data (for Planning and Research), 2021 – present: In May 2021, NHS England told NHS Digital and GPs to put a notice on their website saying that every patient’s GP record would be taken for purposes unclear, and that people could opt out.
 Amongst other unforced errors, it provided incomplete instructions for the three different steps families with children were forced to take, and a ‘fact check’ for the programme was withdrawn after being found to be misleading. (read more)